vaibhv19/vaibhv19/README.md

 <summary>Random Facts</summary>

 - Powered by black coffee
-- Turning "what if..." into side projects
+- Gym enthusiast (when not fighting bugs)
+- Usually builds tools for problems nobody asked to solve.
 - Can spend hours designing a project and even longer naming it
-- Gym enthusiast (when not fighting bugs)
 - Documenting the journey one commit at a time

 </details>